ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
-    BARRSB_1.BARRSB_1 = "Comfortable academics access to health records") [1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nComfortable academics access to health records"
+    BARRSB_1.BARRSB_1 = "Comfortable academics access to health records")

 ```
 Joining, by = "predictor"